-The oral antiviral agent molnupiravir has also been approved for use in the UK (MHRA 2021).
-There are currently no other oral agents approved for the treatment of patients with COVID-19 in the community care setting (Siemeiniuk et al 2020).
+The oral antiviral agents molnupiravir and ritonavir-boosted nirmatrelvir (Paxlovid) are approved for use in the UK (MHRA, 4 November 2021; MHRA, 31 December 2021), and both agents have been granted emergency use authorisation for use in the USA (CDC 2021), in patients with mild to moderate COVID-19 who are at the beginning of symptom onset and at higher risk of progression to severe disease.
 Systemic oral steroid treatment (dexamethasone, prednisolone, methylprednisolone, hydrocortisone) is recommended for in-hospital or advanced care at home of patients with COVID-19 illness (WHO 2020).
-Evidence is emerging that high-dose oral steroids may reduce the risk for severe hypoxia in COVID-19 illness.
-Oral agents with limited evidence of efficacy and under evaluation for the treatment of patients with COVID-19 in the community care setting are shown in the Table below:
+Evidence is emerging that high-dose oral steroids may reduce the risk for severe hypoxia in COVID-19 illness (WHO REACT Working Group 2020).
+Oral agents approved, with limited evidence of efficacy and that are under evaluation for the treatment of patients with COVID-19 in the community care setting are shown in the Table below:

 What this means for your clinical practice:

-- The oral antiviral agent molnupiravir has also been approved for use in the UK for the treatment of patients with non-severe COVID-19 who are at the highest risk for hospitalisation.
+- The oral antiviral agents molnupiravir and ritonavir-boosted nirmatrelvir (Paxlovid) are approved for use in the UK and both have been granted emergency use authorisation* for use in the USA.
 There are currently no other guideline-recommended oral treatments for the management of the acute COVID-19 infection in the community setting although other treatments are approved for use in this setting.

 - Medicinal treatment of acute COVID-19 should currently focus on symptomatic relief.

-- Standard antipyretics, paracetamol or ibuprofen, can be used for the management of fever and pain, there is no evidence to suggest they halt progression to more severe disease.
+- Antipyretics, paracetamol or ibuprofen, can be used for the management of fever and pain, there is no evidence to suggest they halt progression to more severe disease.

-- Diarrhoea and nausea should be managed according to local standard of care
+- Diarrhoea and nausea should be managed according to usual standard of care.

 - Antibiotic prophylaxis is not advised and antibiotics should not be prescribed unless there is a clinical suspicion of a bacterial infection, the risk of which has been shown to be low.

-- A number of oral drugs are currently under investigation including antiviral agents, oral steroids or prophylactic oral anticoagulants for the treatment of patients with COVID-19 in the community setting.
+- A number of new oral drugs are currently under investigation including antiviral agents, and fluvoxamine for the treatment of patients with COVID-19 in the community setting.